Orvybr0wn1/swift-welcome/README.md

 1. Check to see if you already have an SSH key by following the instructions [here](https://help.github.com/articles/checking-for-existing-ssh-keys/).
 2. Generate an SSH Key by following the instructions [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 3. Now you need to connect your generated SSH Key to your Github Account.
 Instructions to do that can be found [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
+4. Test that your SSH is setup correctly by following the instructions [here](https://help.github.com/articles/testing-your-ssh-connection/)

 After you've gone through the above three steps of setting up your SSH Key, you should head back to terminal to copy/paste the following command: